 1st exhibition: Kitchener City Hall Fountain, Open Ears Festival, Kitchener, Ontario, 2009

-Water is periodically pumped onto a roof structure in the form of a sculpture, causing water drops to fall in a rhythmic pattern that is determined by the contour of the ‘drip edge’ of the roof.
+Water is pumped intermittently onto a roof structure so that water drops fall off the roof’s edge, as if it is raining.
+The water drops fall in a rhythmic pattern that is determined by the contour of the ‘drip edge’ of the roof.
+The musical elements of accelerando and decellerando can be achieved by pumping water periodically onto the roof.
 The water drops fall onto a collection of suspended metal and plastic objects that form a rhythmic percussion ensemble.
-Each percussive object has a contact pickup attached to it, and the percussive signals are amplified through loudspeakers, built into a compartment under the roof.
+Each percussive object has a contact pick-up attached to it, and the percussive signals are amplified through loudspeakers, built into a compartment under the roof.

 ©Gordon Monahan 2009